isha0807/Portfolio/critique-by-design.md

                                        vizElement.style.height='827px';} else if ( divElement.offsetWidth > 500 ) { vizElement.style.width='1000px'
     ;vizElement.style.height='827px';} else { vizElement.style.width='100%';vizElement.style.height='1127px';}                     var scriptElement = document.createElement('script');                    scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';                    vizElement.parentNode.insertBefore(scriptElement, vizElement);                </script>

+### Summing Up
+This way of analyzing visuals was really useful in my experience.
+It helped me to evaluate the same visualization from several perspectives, going beyond its beauty.
+As designers, we frequently focus primarily on aesthetics, but the criteria prompted me to investigate additional elements.While each phase provided distinct considerations, the whole experience was excellent.
+It taught me a fresh way to critique existing visuals and how to effectively incorporate other perspectives into the redesign process.